 - With Microsoft SharePoint, it is easy to build the tools and solutions according to your business requirements without any assistance from a developer.

-Microsoft SharePoint Adoption Roadblocks
+What are the Microsoft SharePoint Adoption Challenges?

 Although Microsoft SharePoint empowers the organization’s intranets, file shares, knowledge management systems, business intelligence centers, etc., enterprises still face issues in getting the complete value of the application due to lack of user adoption.
 A 2018 Gartner study recognized a significant gap between Microsoft SharePoint usage and its value.
 For instance, around three-quarters of respondents said that they use Microsoft SharePoint but assigned it an average of 14 out of 100 for the value or benefits they get from the software.